Durban II Sham Revision

 all international human rights norms and obligations, including enactment of laws and political,

-, are crucial to combat racism, racial discrimination, xenophobia and
+social and economic policies, are crucial to combat racism, racial discrimination, xenophobia and

 related intolerance;